noun | out·li·er | \ˈau̇t-ˌlī(-ə)r\

 Find New Ways to Tell Your Stories

 CNF Outliers is offered just a few times a year.
-The next session is scheduled for September 2017.
+The next session is planned for November 2017.

 Sign up for my newsletter to be in the know when registration opens!